How We Serve

 We achieve this goal by serving throughout the world in different ways.
 In 2008, church leadership designated four areas of ministry focus for all levels of the church.

 The church also has always been deeply committed to disaster relief and advocacy efforts.
 It is part of our Wesleyan DNA.
 All of these efforts to serve God also serve our neighbors and fulfill our mission to make disciples of Jesus Christ for the transformation of the world.

-United Methodists seek to alleviate conditions that undermine quality of life and limit the opportunity to flourish as we believe God intends for all.
+United Methodists seek to alleviate conditions that undermine quality of life and limit the opportunity to flourish.
 More

-We believe the church can play a significant role in treating and preventing diseases such as HIV/AIDS and malaria.
+We believe the church can play a significant role in treating and preventing diseases like HIV/AIDS and malaria.
 More

 Advocating for Justice

 The United Methodist Church has a long history of concern for social justice.
 More

 Hurricane Matthew impacted many lives.
 Watch a new commercial and learn how you can donate to relief efforts.
 More